 “AI tools built for your WordPress site”

-WordPress is a website builder and an open-source CMS, and at the same time, as WordPress.com, a hosted platform.
+WordPress is a website builder and an open-source CMS, as well as a hosted platform known as WordPress.com.

-In the AI context, WordPress now offers official features for text creation, rephrasing, translation, image generation/editing, design assistance, an AI Website Builder, as well as MCP-based agent integrations with tools like Claude or ChatGPT.
+In the context of AI, WordPress now offers official features for text generation, rephrasing, translation, image generation and editing, design assistance, an AI website builder, and MCP-based agent integrations with tools such as Claude or ChatGPT.

-In addition, the official WordPress AI team documents core-adjacent building blocks such as AI Client, Abilities API, and the AI Plugin
+In addition, the official WordPress AI team documents core-level components such as AI Client, the Abilities API, and the AI plugin.

 WordPress